 Books About Holi

 Although there are fewer books on Holi than other celebrations, we managed to find a selection of picture books and non-fiction books that you can read with your class (even older students like a good picture book -although they won’t admit it out loud).
 You can also use the books to do further research.
+Books are easy activities for Holi because students can read and even write their own stories.

 Here Comes Holi: The Festival of Colors by Meenal Atul Pandya